argadeps/Candidate-Search/README.md

 # Candidate-Search
-This is a faux applicant tracking system (ats)
+This is a faux Applicant Tracking System (ATS)